Research and Clinical Expertise

 Maria Elena Ruiz, PhD, RN

 Research: Racial/ethnic minority health and aging, with an intergenerational family focus.
 Particular emphasis on Latinos, health disparities, social epidemiology and the intersection of place, culture and language in urban and rural areas.
 Special focus on mixed qualitative and quantitative methods and community based participatory designs.
 Research projects include studies on familismo, chronic illness and caregiving, homelessness, farmworkers and workplace violence, as well as underrepresented Hispanic/Latino nurses.

 Leadership: Recognized national nurse leader, Latina Spanish language/culture leader, and community advocate for underrepresented nurses and underserved communities; cross cultural expertise.
 Faculty Affiliate with the Chicano Studies Research Center, UCLA (Associate Director, 2020-2012); and the Latin America Institute.

 International Health Programs: Coordinator for the Latin America-Cuba Project (international health experiences for nursing students in Cuba, Mexico, and other Latin American countries).

-Significance: In the US, as worldwide, we are facing serious health, aging, culture/language, and environmental health issues.
-My clinical, teaching, research and service allows me to integrate these areas, with an international perspective, in order that we may share resources and strategies to decrease health disparities and to improve health outcomes.
+Significance: In the US, as worldwide, we are facing serious health, aging, culture/language and environmental health issues.
+Dr. Ruiz's clinical, teaching, research and service allows her to integrate these areas, with an international perspective, in order that we may share resources and strategies to decrease health disparities and to improve health outcomes.

-Clinical: Clinical focus: Primary Care in underserved communities with interdisciplinary teams, Advanced Practice, and Community/Public Health in underserved urban/rural communities.
+Clinical: Primary Care in underserved communities with interdisciplinary teams, Advanced Practice, and Community/Public Health in underserved urban/rural communities

 Benissa Salem, PhD, RN, MSN